 You can open an application by clicking the ‘Apply to the Outbound Exchange Program’ button on any program's page, which will take you to the Outbound Exchange Program application page.
-Click 'Apply Now' and log into GLAS.
+Click 'Apply Now' and log into SMART.
 The system will prompt you to log in with your University of Adelaide credentials.
-(You can always log back in through the ‘Log in to GLAS' link on the Study Overseas home page or clicking the Study Abroad button in Unified.)
+(You can always log back in through the ‘Log in to SMART' link on the Study Overseas home page or clicking the Study Abroad button in Unified.)

 Once logged in, you will be asked to select the term for which you are applying.
 Semester 1 or Semester 2 applications are just for a single semester.
 If you want to go for two semesters starting in Semester 1, select Full (Calendar) Year.
 For two semesters starting in Semester 2, select Full Year.

 You will now see the Pre-Decision phase of your exchange application.
 You should complete all components of your application before the application deadline.
 Take special note of all instructions!

 Note: There is no final 'Submit' button to complete your application.
 You just need to ensure that everything is submitted before the deadline, excluding your Faculty Pre-Approval, which just needs to have all 'STUDENT' sections completed and the questionnaire saved.

 After the application deadline has passed, Study Overseas will assess all applications and allocate eligible students to a host university.
 All students will be notified of their allocation through SMART on the decision date.